OpenDreamKit/OpenDreamKit.github.io/meetings/2018-06-20-EuropeanXFEL/ProgressReports/ParisSud.md

 Elisabeth Pluquet, Jeannette Nwedeck, Dilan Kocabey.
 The three of them are on their second year of Master's degree in digital communciation.Half of their time is spent in a company, the other half is spent working on two academic projects with their teacher.
 OpenDreamKit is one of this projects.
 Monitored by B. Pilorget and V. Pons their work focuses on: writing a communication plan, developing the website towards end-users, and creating media (videos, articles, interview etc.) to help us communicate and disseminate outside our communities.

-The Main outcome of their work will be a 3 minute-long explanatory video of ODK and Jupyter
+The main outcome of their work will be a 3 minute-long explanatory video of ODK and Jupyter.

 --
 ## Achievements